xaratustrah/iqtools/README.md

 mamba install root pyqt
 ```

 Same goes with the installation of `pyqt`.
-If you are not interested in the GUI script, you can just ignore its installation in the previous step.
-You can still use the CLI and of course the library itself.
+If you are not interested in the GUI script, you can just ignore the installation of `pyqt` in the previous step.
+You will not be able to use the GUI, but you can still use the CLI and of course the library itself.

 #### Installing packages